-While working in vocational education, Kathryn saw a gap in the adult education market.
+While working in vocational education, Kathryn saw a gap in the adult education online market.
 She started eLearning Educational Solutions in 2011.
 The aim was to understand the complexities of adult learning environments and the needs of adult learners.
 As a result, she saw a need for innovative education strategies to help the training and assessment sector.
 So she enrolled in a Charles Sturt University master’s degree.

 Insight sat down with Kathryn to chat all things tech – and how studying with Charles Sturt helped her company flourish.

 Postgraduate study with Charles Sturt

 “By 2014, my interest in education technology had developed to a point where I wanted to know more.
 I had travelled to international conferences around the world (including the International Society for Technology in Education conference in the United States and the Practical Pedagogies conference in France) and saw a need to discover what was happening in schools and training colleges around the world.

 “The inception of Twitter meant there was a platform to connect with other educators about our industry.
 I was part of the team that started the popular #Ozengchat hashtag for English teachers.
 These interactions with like-minded people were fascinating, but I felt I wanted to take my learning further.
 I was looking for more evidence and understanding of the global education technology market, as well as trends and changes to the vocational training sector.